x2js/x2js/README.md

 # Contributing

 Contributions are welcome!
+To ensure speedy merges, please:

-Please base  any pull requests on the *development* branch.
+* base any pull requests on the **development** branch.
+* ensure that the code passes ESLint validation with the included ruleset.